If you do not remember your username or password, the system can send them to you. Please provide the email address you registered with.

-Distillers Expo and Team Still Riders have signed up for Bike MS—a fundraising ride that is changing the lives of people affected by MS and helping fuel progress toward a world free of MS. We would love your support as we prepare for this incredible experience.
+Distillers Expo and Team Still Riders have cometogether to support the Bike MS: City-to-Shore Ride—a fundraising ride that is changing the lives of people affected by MS and helping fuel progress toward a world free of MS. We would love your support as we prepare for this incredible experience.

 We know that preparing to go the distance for MS will take training, preparation and ongoing commitment from hundreds of other people and thousands of cyclists all over the country.
 What really puts power in our pedals is your support and commitment to those impacted by MS. Every mile we ride brings us closer to our goal—a world free of MS.

 We have an ambitious goal because we know that with support from you we can get there.
 The money raised will help fund amazing progress in MS research, as well as services that ensure people affected by MS can live their best lives.
 This cause is really important, so we hope you will join us to end MS forever.

 We'd love to have you.
 Come ride with us and experience a ride that will change lives—including your own.

 When you make a donation, you are changing the world for people affected by multiple sclerosis.
 Symptoms of MS range from numbness and tingling to blindness and paralysis.
 The progress, severity and specific symptoms of MS in any one person cannot yet be predicted, but advances in research and treatment are leading to better understanding and moving us closer to a world free of MS. Most people with MS are diagnosed between the ages of 20 and 50, with at least two to three times more women than men being diagnosed with the disease.
 MS affects more than 2.3 million worldwide, and there is not yet a cure.
 Every dollar raised matters to those affected by MS. Thank you for your support.